-The initial order quantity was three, but the UK MoD has ordered an additional four, meaning seven submarines will be built as part of the Astute Class.
-The performance specification of the Astute is an extension of the performance of the Trafalgar Class batch 1 fleet of the Royal Navy's Second Submarine Squadron, based at Devonport.
+The initial order quantity was three, but the UK Ministry of Defence (MoD) ordered an additional four, meaning seven submarines will be built as part of the Astute Class.
+The performance specification of the Astute is an extension of the performance of the Trafalgar Class batch 1 fleet of the Royal Navy’s Second Submarine Squadron based at Devonport.

 The Trafalgar batch 1 submarines are to be decommissioned by 2022, beginning with HMS Trafalgar, which was decommissioned in December 2009.
 The Astute Class submarines will be based at Faslane in Scotland.

 Royal Navy’s attack submarine development history

 BAE Systems Astute Class is the prime contractor for the project and the submarines are being built at the BAE Systems Marine Barrow shipyard.
 The first three Astute ships were named HMS Astute (S119), HMS Ambush (S120) and HMS Artful (S121).

 The fourth submarine was named HMS Audacious (S122).
 The fifth Astute Class submarine was named Anson (S123) in September 2011.
 The sixth and seventh are named Agamemnon (S124) and Agincourt (S125) respectively.